Committal for Contempt

 Overview

-The Enforcement of Court orders legislation was recently found unconstitutional and was replaced by newer legislation giving greater protection against the risk that debtor may be imprisoned for non-payment of debt, he can afford to pay.
+Parts of the Enforcement of Court orders legislation were found unconstitutional and were replaced by newer legislation, giving greater protection against the risk that the debtor may be imprisoned for non-payment of debt he can afford to pay.
 It goes further to ensure that committal to prison is a very last resort against a debtor who deliberately refuses to pay in circumstances where the court determines payment is possible.

 Absconding Debtor